John-Nagle/lslutils/npc/README.md

 ### Path following

 With a plan in place, path following can be done quickly.
-Both keyframed motion and vehicle-type motion could be used.
-We are trying keyframed motion first, because it works well under sim overload conditions.
+We are using keyframed motion to follow the path, because it works well under sim overload conditions.
 During keyframed motion, we must constantly check for obstacles ahead of the character, using llCastRay.
 If an obstacle is encountered, the character stops.
 We then repeat the planning process from the